-In an effective conversation, we need to include these elements: changes in facial expressions, tone, body movements/gestures – in a “face-to-face” manner.
-But that brings us to the next question: What about online?
-Are you really going to kiss me when you sent a kiss emoji character?
+In an effective conversation the following elements are involved: changes in facial expression and tone, body movements and gestures – all expressed in a “face-to-face” manner.
+But what about online?
+Are you really going to kiss me when you send a kiss emoji?

-Face to Face is a conceptual dance/body theatre duet.
-This project explores the complexity of human emotions in real space by looking at Emoji characters in the cyber reality to find connections of the nonverbal forms of communication.
+Face to Face is a conceptual dance/body theatre duet created and performed by Naishi Wang with Lukas Malkowski.
+Exploring the complexity of human emotions in real space by looking at emoji characters in cyber reality, the work seeks to find connections through nonverbal forms of communication.